jenkinsci/sonar-quality-gates-plugin/README.md

+# FORK/HACK for SonarQube tokens
+The original plugin doesn't work with SonarQube tokens.
+This "fixes" it by hacking everything around to use GET requests with tokens instead of a POST login request.
+This shouldn't be used in production.
+It just shows that it is possible and should be properly integrated into the original plugin.

 # Sonar Quality Gates Plugin
 Jenkins plugin that fails the build if the predefined sonar quality gates are not green.